suzannepk/power_outages_socioeconomics-/README.md

 ### The Final Product:

-You will combine your visualizations and insights from answering the big questions in to a presentation that you will give on the last day of the workshop.
+You will combine your visualizations and insights from answering the big questions into a presentation that you will give on the last day of the workshop.

 ## Important Notes on the Big Questions:

 * Not all team members need to work on all exercises and questions.
 It would be best to split up the work.
-It is fine if you cannot answer all the big questions or all of their parts.
+It is fine if you cannot answer all the big questions or all their parts.

 * You will need to answer basics of the first four questions to completely meet the first goal of this project.